lorin/booknotes/How-To-Read-A-Book.md

         - stages and levels
         - higher levels of reading and higher education
         - reading and the democratic ideal of education
-    4. The second leel of reading: inspectional reading
+    4. The second level of reading: inspectional reading
         - inspectional reading I
         - systematic skimming or pre-reading
         - inspectional reading II: superficial reading